Skip to main content

 • Equation

-If you are already in a block, press Enter on your keyboard to add a new one.
-In some cases, such as when inside a bulleted list, pressing Enter will add another block with the same formatting (i.e., add another bullet to your list).
+In some cases, such as when inside a bulleted list, pressing Enter on your keyboard will add another block with the same formatting (i.e., add another bullet to your list).

 Formatting your content

 With Joy’s formatting tools, you have numerous options for changing the appearance of text in your FlexDoc.
-For example, you can make text bold, change its size or color, or convert regular text into a heading.
+For example, you can make text bold, change its size or color, or style text as a heading.

-Below is a list of text formatting options and where you can find them.
+Below is a list of text formatting options in the FlexDoc Editor and where you can find them.

 Formatting Option